If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 Low Prices & Availability of Bundles

-As well as having access to low Pay As You Go rates, it’s also worth choosing a mobile network where you have the option to buy a bundle when needed.
-This can be useful in situations where you need to use your phone a lot in a short amount of time (for instance, if you wanted to make a long phone call or if you wanted to use data more extensively on a trip away from home).
+As well as having access to low Pay As You Go rates, it’s also worth choosing a mobile network where you have the option to buy a bundle when required.
+This can be useful in situations where you need to use your mobile phone a lot in a short amount of time (for instance, if you wanted to make a long phone call or if you wanted to use data more extensively on a trip away from home).

 At present, we’d recommend the following SIM cards for a light mobile user: